 March of 2020 will go down in history as the time when people fist-fought over toilet paper rolls and lined the block hoping to get into empty warehouse stores!
 Yes, amidst all the memes and sensational news reports, it seems that for many, fear has overtaken paying attention to the right information regarding this latest outbreak.

-Serious news articles were faithful to report that every single death from COVID19, was occurring in adults who had underlying health conditions.
+Serious news articles were faithful to report that every single death from COVID19 at that time, was occurring in adults who had underlying health conditions.

 Hello week of March 15 and onward!
-The media reports a dramatic rise in numbers of confirmed COVID19 cases, but it’s accompanied by widespread panic and bewilderment: why is this happening?
+The media reports a dramatic rise in numbers of confirmed COVID19 cases, but it’s accompanied by widespread panic and bewilderment.
+“Why is this happening?”
+The masses rage!
+Panic buying ensues.
 Lock everything down and prepare for the apocalypse!
-And so on, and so forth.
 Media and individuals now point to the rising numbers as validation for panicked reactions.
 It’s as if no one even heard or remembered that this curve was expected and predicted in the weeks before.
 Was I the only one who sought out my news from scholarly academic sources, while others climbed aboard the sensational tide of mainstream media?
 Or was something else at play?

 In February, people had begun to come to me asking if they should be worried, and I said no—and I still say no. Hear me out!
 We should not be worried, we should be wise.
 We should not be panicked, we should be proactive.
 I advised people to bolster their immune systems with careful lifestyle habits and nutrition, to strictly observe infection control practices, and to guard the elderly and immunocompromised.
 Things that should be done every flu season to a much greater degree than is commonly done.
-Influenza, and COVID19 both have similar to identical modes of transmission.
+Influenza and COVID19 (according to current data) both have similar modes of transmission.

 Yet, even as these things are iterated and reiterated, you are unlikely to settle down and embrace a calm point of view.
 You feel safer if you worry.
 You are much more likely to listen to the person who tells you to worry and even to panic!
 This is because the brain favors fear.
 Because its primitive systems are wired to believe that the fear response increases its chance of survival.
 (Think fear of venomous serpents, saber-tooth tigers etc).
 The brain rewards you for fear.
 And while the primitive fear response does have utility in a scenario of sudden imminent danger; panic (which is the prolonged, uncontrolled firing of the fear response) is never advantageous for execution of effective defense actions and ultimate survival and success.